KhanRayyan3622/LLM_TLV/desktop_agent_verilog_conversion/instructions/conversion_tasks.md

 There is a distinction between functional and non-functional clock gating/enabling.
 In functional gating/enabling the gating is functionally required.
 In non-functional clock gating, the gating condition is functionally a DONT-CARE.
 If we know the gating to be non-functional, we have more flexibility in the conversion.

-If the module has functional or non-functional clock gating/enable inputs, assume the input to be DONT-CARE (1'bX) if it is known to be non-functional.
+If the module has clock gating/enable inputs that can be determined to be non-functional, assume the input to be DONT-CARE (1'bX).
 Comment on the use of clock gating or clock enabling in the original code and any modification to the code.

 ### No Tri-States